UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 - If something unexpected happens: check the model diagnostics.
 - Obtain and interpret the optimization results.

-An elaborate example of how to set up the model accordingly can be found :ref:`below <workflow_example-usage>`.
+An elaborate example of how to set up the model accordingly can be found below.
 To understand what happens behind the scenes, please take a look at the :ref:`Source Code Documentation<src-code>`.
 For a more detailed description of each of the aforementioned steps, see the